furfurylic/commata/CommataPrimer.md

 The argument
 `replace_if_skipped<double>(replacement_ignore)`
-instructs the body field scanner to ignore every case that a record does not contain too few fields to reach the field (in this case, third field (zero-based)); but it is irrelevant to the above-mentioned exception.
+instructs the body field scanner to ignore every case that a record contains too few fields to reach the field (in this case, third field (zero-based)); but it is irrelevant to the above-mentioned exception.
 (Note that the second field is followed by a comma, which makes the third field exist.)